To Remain or Relocate? Mobility Decisions of Homeowners Exposed to Recurrent Hurricanes

 Finally, lower-income HMGP recipients should be equipped with the resources necessary to make buyouts a financially feasible option.
 Buyouts are a well-recognized mitigation technique promulgated by FEMA.
 However, buyouts often disadvantage lower-income households, who, unlike wealthier households, generally cannot afford to purchase a home in a non-physically vulnerable area.
 In other words, the buyout amount--the fair market value of the disaster-affected home--may not translate into the funds necessary to purchase a home that is not located in a flood-prone area.
 Wealthier households may apply supplemental income to the purchase of another home, an option generally not feasible for lower-income households.

+Acknowledgements.
 This report is based upon work supported by the National Science Foundation (NSF Award #1635593).
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF or the Natural Hazards Center.
 The authors express enormous gratitude to the Natural Hazards Center for funding this research, as well as to the National Institute for Standards and Technology Center of Excellence in Community Resilience Planning for their generosity in providing additional financial support.
 The authors also extend their gratitude to the individuals who participated in our research for their time, hospitality, sincerity, and kindness.
 We wish you the very best in recovery and many happy days ahead.

 Endnote 1: Conversation between the authors and Brian Nolley, Community Development Administrator, City of Lumberton, on April 5, 2019.↩